Marko-M/jquery-ui-dialog-collapse/README.md

 Description
 -----------

 Extends JQuery UI Dialog to add collapse button feature.
 For usage example with available options and events please take a look at example.html.
+There's also [preview](http://jsbin.com/ezakes/) available at JS Bin.

 Requirements
 ------------